 Know Who to Contact in Case of an Accident

 Unfortunately, accidents happen — even to people who take every precaution.
 If you’ve been in an accident, contact first responder and law enforcement right away.
-When the dust settles, find a car accident lawyer who will be your ally as you navigate the physical, emotional, and financial repercussions of a car accident.
+When the dust settles, find a car accident lawyer from FVF Law who will be your ally as you navigate the physical, emotional, and financial repercussions of a car accident.
 Contact us to schedule a free, no-pressure evaluation that will allow you to make an informed decision about how to proceed.

 Travel safe, and happy holidays!